flexmonster/pivot-elasticsearch-proxy/README.md

 npm start
 ```

 4. Once the proxy server is running, open [`client/index.html`](https://github.com/flexmonster/pivot-elasticsearch-proxy/blob/main/client/index.html) in your browser.
-Note that the proxy processes all Flexmonster requests.
+Notice that the proxy processes all Flexmonster requests.

 ## Usage